 The Middle (Heroic) period began shortly after Beethoven's personal crisis centering around his encroaching deafness.
 The period is noted for large-scale works expressing heroism and struggle; these include many of the most famous works of classical music.
 Middle period works include six symphonies (numbers 3 to 8), the fourth and fifth piano concertos, the triple concerto and violin concerto, five string quartets (numbers 7 to 11), the next seven piano sonatas (including the "Waldstein" and the "Appassionata"), and Beethoven's only opera, Fidelio.

 Beethoven's Late (Romantic) period began around 1816.
 The Late-period works are characterised by intellectual depth, intense and highly personal expression, and formal innovation (for example, the Op.
 131 string quartet has seven linked movements, and the Ninth Symphony adds choral forces to the orchestra in the last movement).
-Many people in his time period do not think these works measured up to his first few symphonies, and his works with J. Reinhold were frowned upon.
 Works of this period also include the Missa Solemnis, the last five string quartets, and the last five piano sonatas.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.